Decreasing the Temporal Window in Individuals With Alcohol Use Disorder (RP1B)

 Time Frame: At the first session (S1; baseline measures) and Session 2 (S2; occurs approximately 2-3 days after S1)

-A brief questionnaire (the Alcohol Urges Questionnaire) will be used assess alcohol craving.
-The Alcohol Urges Questionnaire is an 8-item survey which produces scores between 8-56, where higher scores indicate greater craving.
-Change in alcohol craving will be compared within-subjects between Session 1 and Session 2 AND Session 1 and Session 3.
-Change scores will be compared between groups (arms).
+A brief questionnaire (the Alcohol Urges Questionnaire) will be used to assess alcohol craving.
+The Alcohol Urges Questionnaire is an 8-item survey that produces scores between 8-56, where higher scores indicate greater craving.
+Change in alcohol craving will be compared within-subjects between Session 1 and Session 2.
+The scores will be compared between groups (arms) across sessions.

 At the first session (S1; baseline measures) and Session 2 (S2; occurs approximately 2-3 days after S1)